 Spring is the season of life.
 We like to enhance the soft, pastel colors in our spring images, and we use lots of greens and earth tones to show new life.
 You can take either cool or warm photos during spring, depending on what time of day you've been shooting.
 Spring is often great for soft light and rain showers, so editing to enhance this can make a beautiful spring image.

-Summer can be the most challenging season to shoot in, however you can create some beautiful hazy photographs in the summer.
+Summer can be the most challenging season to shoot in, however, you can create some beautiful hazy photographs in the summer.
 Summer tends to be full of warm, bright colors.
 So try increasing the temperature of your images to the warmer side, and use the HSL panel to enhance the lush greens and bright blues.
 If you want to create hazy photos, or if you'd rather eliminate any haze you can do this with the dehaze slider.
-There is no right or wrong answer with this as it's a more creative tool, just make sure you don't go overboard.
+There is no right or wrong answer to this as it's a more creative tool, just make sure you don't go overboard.

 Fall photographs are some of our favorites to edit as the fall colors are simply stunning.
-You can use the HSL panel to really bring out those warm reds, oranges, and yellows, and you can even desaturate other colors to make certain tones pop.
-If there are a lot of fallen leaves in your photo, increasing the texture on the leaves can really enhance the feeling of your photo and make it a lot crisper.
+You can use the HSL panel to bring out those warm reds, oranges, and yellows, and you can even desaturate other colors to make certain tones pop.
+If there are a lot of fallen leaves in your photo, increasing the texture of the leaves can really enhance the feeling of your photo and make it a lot crisper.

 Winter photos tend to be cold and harsh, like the season itself.
-During the editing process you want to really enhance the cold, blue tones and crisp whites by decreasing the temperature slider.
+During the editing process, you want to enhance the cold, blue tones and crisp whites by decreasing the temperature slider.
 Boosting the clarity, contrast, and texture can also add to the harsh winter feeling.
 Winter landscape photos can be quite minimal, so don't go too crazy with the editing.
 You could also consider editing your winter photos in black and white.

 Ultimately, everyone has a different editing style.
-It does take time and experimentation to figure out your personal editing style, so have a play with the sliders in Lightroom and see what you can come up with!
+It does take time and experimentation to figure out your editing style, so have a play with the sliders in Lightroom and see what you can come up with!
 Once you've edited a photo, leave it alone.
 Go to a different room, get a coffee, and give your eyes a rest.
 Go back to it after 10 minutes (or longer if you'd like) and look at it again.
-You'll likely see something you missed the first time round.
+You'll likely see something you missed the first time around.
 You may think the photo looks too warm or cool.
 Going back to the photo helps you look at it from a fresh perspective.